senthilcaesar/BWH/nsrr_senthil/studies/msp/README.md

 Other pertinent points include:

+  - The raw data is scored and annotated by a Registered PSG Technologist (RPSGT).
+Exported annotations by RemLogic into XML files
-  - there are 3 Maternal race/ethnicity (self-reported) within MSP (labels `White` `African American` `Asian/Indian` that correspond to IDs with the digit 1, 2, 3 respectively).
+  - There are 3 Maternal race/ethnicity (self-reported) within MSP (labels `White` `African American` `Asian/Indian` that correspond to IDs with the digit 1, 2, 3 respectively)
   - Equipment and device used to capture the raw polysomnography data `Natus RemLogic N7000`
   - | Sleep Stage |  |
     |-----|-----|